bianchitom/Python-simulation/README.md

 # scyther-simulation
-Script for simulate the authentication and privacy -preserving protocol
+Script for simulate the authentication and privacy-preserving protocol